gludington/conditional-visibility/wiki/tutorial.md

 9)  Check if the source token has some 'sense' powerful enough to beat every 'condition' ont he target token:

-  - 9.0) If no `ATCV.visioId` is founded return true (this shouldn't never happened is just for avoid some unwanted behavior)
+  - 9.0) If no `ATCV.visionId` is founded return true (this shouldn't never happened is just for avoid some unwanted behavior)

   - 9.1) Check for implict and explicit `ATCV.conditionTargets` and `ATCV.conditionSources`, this control make avoid the following 9.X check, like explained on the [tables](./tables.md)

   - 9.2) If the 'condition' on the target token is `NONE` return true

+  - 9.2.1) Check if `ATCV.conditionElevation` is != 0, will check if the source token and target token are at the same level.

+  - 9.2.2) Check if `ATCV.conditionDistance` is valorized if is set to a numeric value, will check if the tokens are near enough to remain hidden (remember -1 is infinity distance).

   - 9.3) If the 'condition' on the target token is `HIDDEN` and the _Perception Passive of the system_ of the source token is `>` of the current sense value, we use the  _Perception Passive of the system_ for the checking and return ture if is `>` of the condition value set.

   - ~~9.4)  The range of 'condition' level [`conditionLevelMinIndex,conditionLevelMaxIndex`], must be between the 'sense' range level [`conditionLevelMinIndex,conditionLevelMaxIndex`] like explained on the [tables](./tables.md)~~.

-10) Check if `ATCV.conditionElevation` is != 0, will check if the source token and target token are at the same level.
+10) ~~Check if `ATCV.conditionElevation` is != 0, will check if the source token and target token are at the same level.~~
-11) Check if `ATCV.conditionDistance` is valorized if is set to a numeric value, will check if the tokens are near enough to remain hidden (remember -1 is infinity distance).
+11) ~~Check if `ATCV.conditionDistance` is valorized if is set to a numeric value, will check if the tokens are near enough to remain hidden (remember -1 is infinity distance).~~
 12) Check if the vision level value of the filtered  'sense' on the source token is a number `>=` of the vision level value of the filtered 'condition' on the target token, if the sense is set to `-1` this check is automatically skipped.
 If the condition and the sense are both set with value `-1` the condition won.

 ## What active effect data changes are used from this module ?

-Every active effect data of this is module use any chnages with the prefix `ATCV` acronym for _Active Token Conditional Visibility_ .
+Every active effect data of this is module use any changes with the prefix `ATCV` acronym for _Active Token Conditional Visibility_ .

 **NOTE:** by default all _senses_ are passive AE and all _conditions_ are _temporary_ AE **NOTE:** for now every active effect can have only one `ATCV.<sense or condition id>`,`ATCV.conditionElevation`,`ATCV.conditionTargets`,`ATCV.conditionSources` key at the time, if multiple are set we get only the first for the checking